Department of Psychiatry

 Tel: +27 18 299 2238

 Prof Harvey is the co-director of the Animal Models Project in the Unit.
-His research interests include neuropharmacology of stereotypic behaviour and in animal models of PTSD.
+His research interests include neuropharmacology of stereotypic behaviour and animal models of PTSD.

 Dr Roos is a researcher in neuroscience who specialises in brain imaging studies.
 Her main focus is brain structure (eg white matter) and function.
 Research interests include development, prenatal substance exposure and aging.